earlyann/Eco_Analysis/README.md

 Countries geojson was sourced from: https://datahub.io/core/geo-countries#resource-geo-countries_zip

 #### Project details:
-Create an interactive map showing global CO2 levels at a point in time that allows users to visualize trends by country or continent across all fossil fuel sources Compare/Visualize emissions by type (coal, gas, oil, cement, flaring, other) using a table, bar chart and bubble chart
+- Create an interactive map showing global CO2 levels at a point in time that allows users to visualize trends by country or continent across all fossil fuel sources
-Sketch of Final Design
-Three or four screenshots of relevant, “inspiring” visualizations that show creative ideas
+- Compare/Visualize emissions by type (coal, gas, oil, cement, flaring, other) using a summary table, bar chart and bubble chart

 Contributors:
 Haddi Fadia